Table of Contents

 Unlike infectious, short-term diseases like the flu, common cold, and measles, chronic diseases like cancers, COPD, and depression typically have no cures or are very difficult to treat.

-While these diseases may not be constantly brought up in the news or may be rarely discussed around your neighborhood, chronic diseases are not uncommon.
+While these diseases may not be constantly brought up in the news or maybe rarely discussed around your neighborhood, chronic diseases are not uncommon.
 According to the CDC, six out of 10 American adults have one, and four out of 10 American adults have two or more of these long-term illnesses.
-These numbers make chronic diseases one of the leading causes for death and disability, and they aren’t decreasing.
+These numbers make chronic diseases one of the leading causes of death and disability, and they aren’t decreasing.

 Want to learn how to decrease your chance of getting a chronic disease?
 Read on!

 Causes of Chronic Disease